markkerry/AZ-204-Study/5-Connect-to-and-consume-Azure-services-and-third-party-services/readme.md

 ### stgQueueReceive

-Here another C# program us receiving and deleting the messages from the Azure Storage Queue.
+Here another C# program is receiving and deleting the messages from the Azure Storage Queue.

 ![queueReceive](img/queueReceive.png)